 How do Niagen NR treatments differ from NAD+ treatments?

 Delivery Method: Both treatments support cellular health by boosting NAD+ levels, but they differ in how they do it.
-NAD+ treatments deliver NAD+ directly into the bloodstream, while Niagen NR (nicotinamide riboside) is a precursor—your body converts it into NAD+ after it's administered.
+Niagen NR (nicotinamide riboside) is a natural precursor to NAD+ that is more efficiently converted into NAD+ through natural enzymatic pathways, supporting the body's natural NAD+ production.

 Treatment Experience: NAD+ IV treatments can sometimes be intense, especially at higher doses.
 They may cause discomfort during infusion, such as chest tightness, flushing, or nausea.
 In contrast, Niagen NR treatments—whether through IV or injection—are typically much gentler and better tolerated.